truemetal/ios-ui-logger/README.md

 }
 ```

-At this point `n.object` is an instance of one of the subclasses of `UILogItem`, please take a look at those for details.
-Each of those implements this property, which contains all details as strings:
+At this point `n.object` is an instance of one of the subclasses of `UILogItem`.
+Each of the subclasses store action details in properties (please feel free to take a look at those), also each subclass implements this property, which contains all details as strings:
 ```swift
 public lazy var descriptionDict: [String : String]
 ```